-Pendle Council aims to maintain a high standard of financial management that underpins arrangements to deliver value for money.
-Our Financial Strategy is the basis of our effective financial management and is a key part of the successful delivery and future sustainability of our services.
+We aim to maintain a high standard of financial management that underpins arrangements to deliver value for money.
+Our Financial Strategy is the basis of our effective financial management and is a key part of the delivery and future sustainability of our services.
 In support of the Financial Strategy, our Medium Term Financial Plan helps us to plan effectively and allocate resources to changing priorities and needs.
-The Executive and Management Team ensure that the Council's approach to financial management is robust but also dynamic.
+The Policy and Resources Committee and Management Team ensure that the Council's approach to financial management is robust but also dynamic.